Juan Carlos Garrido

 Sport specific information

-He was selected as Chile's flag bearer for the opening ceremony of the 2016 Paralympic Games in Rio de Janeiro.
-He was also Chile's flag bearer at the closing ceremony of the 2015 Parapan American Games in Toronto, ON, Canada. (mindep.cl, 29 Jul 2016; paralympic.org, 15 Aug 2015)
+He was selected as the flag bearer for Chile at the opening ceremony of the 2016 Paralympic Games in Rio de Janeiro.
+He was also the flag bearer for Chile at the closing ceremony of the 2015 Parapan American Games in Toronto, ON, Canada. (mindep.cl, 29 Jul 2016; paralympic.org, 15 Aug 2015)

-He has served as director of the Chilean Athletes' Commission [DAR].
-(Twitter profile, 24 May 2019)
+He has served as a director of the National Commission of Athletes of Chile [DAR].
+(Twitter profile, 25 Apr 2021)